Suit: Brown University failed to protect women from sexual misconduct

 The women named in the litigation are Chloe Burns, a 2019 graduate; Taja Hirata-Epstein, a 2020 graduate; Katiana Soenen, a rising sophomore; and Carter Woodruff, who matriculated in 2016 but went on medical leave and is seeking reinstatement.
 The Associated Press does not generally identify alleged victims of sexual misconduct unless they decide to speak out publicly.

-If granted by a judge, their class action suit would cover all women who attended Brown starting in 2018 and were survivors of sexual violence, which lawyers for the women suggest could be in the thousands.
+If granted by a judge, their class action suit would cover all women who attended Brown starting in 2018 and were survivors of sexual violence.

 Evans said the women want a court order compelling the university to comply with federal Title IX requirements, as well as any damages allowable under law.